kainpathoscrow/RedbookSolutions/README.md

 My solutions to "Functional Programming in Scala (2014)" exercises.
-For shortness and ability to run every solution separately (in https://scastie.scala-lang.org/ for example), mostly uses std lib classes/methods instead of book-defined (but with the equal syntax and semantics).
+For shortness and ability to run every solution independently (in https://scastie.scala-lang.org/ for example), mostly uses std lib classes/methods instead of book-defined (but with the equal syntax and semantics).